Can You Afford To NOT Make The Time?

-If investing in your relationship really is a focus for 2019, what does it come ahead of?
+If investing in your relationship is a focus for 2019, what does it come ahead?

-What are you prepared to CHANGE from last year in order for it to be identified as the priority?
-You might have to give up 45 minutes of Netflix in order to have a period of time being present with your husband.
-Isn’t he actually more important than Harvey from Suits (who by the way, will still be available on demand from this point forward).
+What are you prepared to CHANGE from last year for it to be identified as the priority?
+You might have to give up 45 minutes of Netflix to have a period of time being present with your husband.
+Isn’t he more important than Harvey from Suits (who, by the way, will still be available on-demand from this point forward)?

-The decisions we make, are often automatic and by default, and the reasons we give – on the surface – are sound ones.
+The decisions we make are often automatic and by default, and the reasons we give – on the surface – are sound ones.
 “I watch the show to unwind”.
-Sure, I agree unwinding IS important, but how you choose to unwind can be changed.
+Sure, I agree to unwind IS essential, but how you choose to relax can be changed.

-Because you didn’t invest short incremental periods of time into connecting, talking and continuous growth of your relationship, you didn’t notice the shift of their needs and wants.
+Because you didn’t invest short incremental periods into connecting, talking, and continuous growth of your relationship, you didn’t notice the shift of their needs and wants.

 Just like your front lawn, you don’t notice it growing, until one day, you saw it needed cutting.

-You miss the subtle changes in each others behaviours and because the important things aren’t being discussed, it’s not until a big blow up, fall out or major energy release happens, that the underlying issue comes to the surface.
+You miss the subtle changes in each other’s behaviours.
+And because the important things aren’t discussed, it’s not until a big blow-up, fall out, or significant energy release happens, that the underlying issue comes to the surface.

-Perhaps spending 5-20 minutes on a meditation that doesn’t feel like it’s being useful, is stopping you from having a petty argument, perhaps it’s allowing you to bring a worry or concern to front of mind so you can discuss it sooner rather than later.
+Perhaps spending 5-20 minutes on a meditation that doesn’t feel like it’s useful, is stopping you from having a petty argument.
+Maybe it’s allowing you to bring worry or concern to the front of mind so you can discuss it sooner rather than later.

-Possibly spending 30 minutes to improve your health also improves your self esteem and self confidence to say no to a couple of OPP’s that allows time for something more important to you – like your relationship.
+Possibly spending 30 minutes to improve your health also improves your self-esteem and self-confidence.
+Say no to a couple of OPP’s that allows time for something more relevant to you – like your relationship.

 “Is this thing I’m doing right now, truly moving me towards happiness and contentment in the areas I’ve decided are the MOST important for me”.

-Only you can choose how to spend the time you have allocated to you each and every day.
+Only you can choose how to spend the time you have allocated to you every day.